nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 title: Create and Deploy a dashboard
 ---

-# Create a dashboard with Panel and Deploy it with CDS Dashboards
+# Create a dashboard with `Panel` and deploy it with `CDS Dashboards`

 ## What is a dashboard?

 Analyzing data provides us with insights.
 A dashboard stitches these insights together into a meaningful story.

 Different tools and technologies can be used to create and deploy a dashboard.
-In this tutorial we will be building a simple dashboard on _Nebari_ which can be shared with other users and groups via [ContainDS Dashboards](https://cdsdashboards.readthedocs.io/en/stable/) (CDS Dashboards).
+In this tutorial we will be building a simple dashboard on Nebari which can be shared with other users and groups via [ContainDS Dashboards](https://cdsdashboards.readthedocs.io/en/stable/) (CDS Dashboards).

 Currently, CDS Dashboards supports `Panel`, `Bokeh`, `Voila`, `Streamlit`, and `Plotly`.